epccs/RPUadpt/readme.md

 ![Status](./Hardware/status_icon.png "Status")

-This shield is programmed with an in-circuit serial programming tool that is able to do a 3.3V ATmega328p target.
+This shield is programmed with an in-circuit serial programming tool that is able to handle the 3.3V ATmega328p target.
 I use an Arduino Uno with the [ArduinoISP] sketch and an SPI level shifter (e.g. [ICSP]).
+A Raspberry Pi should also work with the avrdude bit-bang (-c linuxgpio) or SPI (-c linuxspi) modes.

 [ICSP]: https://github.com/epccs/Driver/tree/master/ICSP